How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 Method 1: The cylinder drop test (my go-to method)

-This is the simplest and most effective test I use without any tools.
+This is the simplest and most effective test to use without any tools.

 How it works